davidevofficial/anything/README.md

 Click the index button to read and index all files on all disks you selected.

-The settings button opens a sub-menu with two buttons: Behaviour and Disks
+The settings button opens a sub-menu with four buttons: Behaviour, Disks, Light mode and Help

 ## Beheviour